mkj89/Cyclistic-Bike-Share-Analysis/README.md

 These observations suggest that Cyclistic plays a pivotal role in both the daily commuting routines of subscribers and the recreational activities of casual riders.
 Therefore, marketing strategies should emphasize both the practical commuting advantages for potential subscribers and the fun, leisure aspect of bike riding for converting casual riders into subscribers.

-#### Weekly distribution of rides
+#### Weekly distribution of average ride duration

-The next aspect of the study concerns the average ride duration.
+The next aspect of the study concerns the [average ride duration](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/weekly%20distribution%20of%20average%20ride%20duration).

 ![Trip duration during the week](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Trips%20days.png)